-Board members are expected to commit time (non-remunerated) of approximately 10 - 12 days per year and attend all Board meetings.
+Board members serve in their capacity for three years, with the term renewable once.
+They are expected to commit time (non-remunerated) of approximately 10 - 12 days per year and attend all board meetings.

 Additionally, they are expected to fulfill the following responsibilities: